diegoreico/CLIMath/README.md

 Once you are inside the tool, you can type :? to get the system help.

-The current version of the too supports:
+The current version of the tool supports:

 - basic arithmetic operations +,-,*,/
 - variable declaration